stegos/gmp-mpfr-sys/README.md

 ### Metadata

-The `gmp-mpfr-sys` passes two pieces of metadata to its dependents:
+The `gmp-mpfr-sys` crate passes two pieces of metadata to its
+dependents:

 1. `DEP_GMP_LIMB_BITS` contains the number of bits per limb, which is 32 or 64.